 - c.
-Staff should schedule the student with a general Counselor as soon as possible to ensure the continuity of pre-employment transition services for the student. - Student does not need to attend an orientation.
+Staff should schedule the student with a general Counselor within 48 hours of the notification to ensure the continuity of pre-employment transition services for the student. - Student does not need to attend an orientation.

 2.2 Tracking in the Client Data System